 Hours: Office 7:30 a.m. - 4:00 p.m.

 AM Session 8:10 a.m. - 10:55 a.m., Monday through Thursday or Tuesday through Friday depending on teacher assignment.

 PM Session 12:10 p.m. - 2:55 p.m., Monday through Thursday or Tuesday through Friday depending on teacher assignment.Phone: 614-450-4900

 Principal Tricia Winland joined Sutter Park Preschool in the fall of 2017.
 She brings a wealth of knowledge in the areas of special education, intervention and assessment.

-Ms. Winland is entering her 16th year as an educator.
+Ms. Winland is entering her 17th year as an educator.
 She was an elementary Special Education teacher for 6 years in Springboro, Ohio.
-She moved back to her hometown of Columbus and was a special education supervisor and elementary principal with Columbus City Schools.
+She moved back to her hometown of Columbus and was a special education supervisor and elementary principal with Columbus City Schools for 5 years.
+Ms. Winland has been with Worthington City Schools for the past 5years.
 She received her bachelor's degree (Intervention Specialist) and master's degree (Education Administration) from the University of Dayton.
 She is currently a student in Ohio State's Educational Doctoral program.

 Contact Ms. Winland